 Best things to do and see in Liege

-Liège has many attractions that you should not miss, such as:
+Liège has many things to see and do that you should not miss, such as:

 Sightseeing in Liège